greenelab/meta-review/manuscript.md

 Concepts for the future of scholarly publishing extend beyond collaborative writing [@Bu8VxdWB; @WDvu1SAV; @ILhLpgTs].
 Pandoc Scholar [@17wKkS4DV] and Bookdown [@1BISa1RLr], which has been used for open writing [@1CblcIDkq], both enhance traditional Markdown to better support publishing.
 [Dokieli](https://dokie.li/) is a clientside editor for HTML articles, which aims for decentralization by adhering to web standards that allow articles and reader annotations to be stored by any participating server [@q41cceRt].
-[Texture](https://substance.io/texture/) is also browser-based editor, but uses JATS as the primary storage format.
+[Texture](https://substance.io/texture/) is also a browser-based editor, but uses JATS as the primary storage format.

 Several projects in addition to Manubot provide infrastructure for citation-by-identifier.
 For example, the [knitcitations](https://github.com/cboettig/knitcitations) package enables citation by DOI or URL in R Markdown documents.